agnieszka-d/sample_analysis/README.md

 install.packages("ggplot2")
 install.packages("reshape2")

 Please refer to the packages_to_install.Rmd file prior to runningn the sample_RNA-Seq_analysis.Rmd script.
+# Usage
+This sample analysis is written in an R Markdown document, intended to be executed in RStudio with R version 3.3.